-P1.14 Review the lease arrangements for the engine shed at the Point Lonsdale Lighthouse reserve against the Planning and Decision Pathway and Crown Land (Reserves) Act 1978 to inform future land use and lease decisions (expired 2019) Assess current lease arrangement Decision on lease renewal and develop new agreement if appropriate Short term Point Lonsdale Boardriders Association P1.15 Review the Point Lonsdale SLSC lease arrangements for the Queenscliff station against the Planning and Decision Pathway and Crown Land (Reserves) Act 1978 to inform future land use and lease decisions.
-Assess current lease arrangement Decision on lease renewal and develop new agreement if appropriate Short term PLSLSC P1.16 Work with Parks Victoria and environment groups to review and update interpretive signage to better integrate information about the marine and coastal environment.
-Identify options to improve/update signage Design and install new signage Short term Parks Victoria, BirdLife Australia, Friends of Hooded Plover Bellarine, Geelong Field Naturalists
+P1.15 Review the lease arrangements for the engine shed at the Point Lonsdale Lighthouse reserve against the Planning and Decision Pathway and Crown Land (Reserves) Act 1978 to inform future land use and lease decisions (expired 2019) Assess current lease arrangement Decision on lease renewal and develop new agreement if appropriate Short term BoQ , Point Lonsdale Boardriders Association P1.16 Review the Point Lonsdale SLSC lease arrangements for the Queenscliff station against the Planning and Decision Pathway and Crown Land (Reserves) Act 1978 to inform future land use and lease decisions.
+Assess current lease arrangement Decision on lease renewal and develop new agreement if appropriate BoQ, PLSLSC P1.17 Work with Parks Victoria and environmental groups to review and update interpretive signage to better integrate information about the marine and coastal environment.
+Identify options to improve/update signage Design and install new signage Short term BoQ, Parks Victoria, BirdLife Australia, Friends of Hooded Plover Bellarine, Geelong Field Naturalists P1.18 Support the City of Greater Geelong to implement priority actions from the Southern Bellarine Master Plan Annual participation in coordination arrangements Ongoing BoQ, CoGG

-• Review the Point Lonsdale Lighthouse Landscape Plan and prepare a Master Plan for the precinct.
+· Review the Point Lonsdale Lighthouse Landscape Plan and prepare a Master Plan for the precinct.